Short on time? For the key benefits of setting deadlines, stick to the bold text and the conclusion.

 You probably hate deadlines and wonder why you keep getting them.

 But let me tell you something: deadlines are important.
 They keep your life and work structured.
 Yes, there’s even a way you can control it, by setting your own deadlines.
 But first, let us convince you with three more benefits of setting deadlines.

 Top 3 benefits of setting deadlines:

 - Better organisation

 Deadlines give performance boosts

 Working with a deadline causes stress.
-Stress, however, isn’t always detrimental.
+Stress, however, isn’t always bad.
 Positive stress, or eustress, enhances your focus and motivation.
 It gives you a psychological and physical performance boost.

 According to the Yerkes-Dodson Law, ‘a relationship between arousal and behavioural task performance exists, such that there is an optimal level of arousal for optimal performance.
 Over- or under-arousal reduces task performance.’

 In other words, an increased sense of urgency created by deadlines improves your performance and motivation up to a certain point.
 It works until the task becomes too difficult and the probability of success decreases.
 Too much work in too little time leads to overwhelm and motivation loss.

 What do we learn from this?
 Deadlines need to be reasonable.
 Set various achievable deadlines, or milestones, to boost your motivation and performance levels.